indexdata/mod-reporting/doc/thoughts-on-metadb-pr-66.md

 * The example in section 1.3 shows that the `__id`, `__start` and `__origin` columns exist in current tables (as in main tables).
 But what about `__end` and `__current`?

 * In section 1.4, "In the current version of Metadb, only top-level, scalar JSON fields are extracted into transformed tables."
-I need to find out what non-top-level and non-scalar fields are.
+We need to explain what non-top-level and non-scalar fields are.
+Section 4.1.4.4 impliciy explains this when it discusses extracting array values from JSONB fields.

 * "Note that JSON data are treated as "schemaless," and fields are inferred from their presence in the data rather than read from a JSON schema.
 As a result, a